Mando75/luister/README.md

 ## Roadmap

-- [ ] Subscribe to multiple events
+- [ ] Subscribe to multiple events with the same consumer

-- [ ] Subscribe to wildcard events
+- [ ] Subscribe to all events

 - [ ] Asynchronous events (via Promises)